kvdmolen/DTIP/pages/whitepaper.md

 ### 6.2 Subscriptions

-The protocol defines a subscription mechanism over DIDComm.
-A consumer sends a subscription request specifying the resource or pattern to monitor, which events they care about (created, updated, deleted), their Access-VC proving authorization, and a DIDComm endpoint where notifications should be delivered.
+DTIP defines a subscription mechanism over DIDComm.
+A consumer sends a subscription request specifying the resource or pattern to monitor, which events they care about (created, updated, deleted), their Access Credential proving authorization, and a DIDComm endpoint where notifications should be delivered.

 The provider acknowledges the subscription with an identifier and expiration time.
 When relevant events occur, the provider sends notifications containing the event type, resource identifier, and enough context for the consumer to decide on next steps.